gnss-ro/aws-opendata/tutorials/Readme.md

 code was used during the 2022 workshop in Austria.
 It walked users through s3fs and a program to perform queries of DynamoDB.
 As it is based on querying an AWS DynamoDB database table, you will not be able to execute this notebook without having first created your own private AWS DynamoDB table.
-Instructions for doing so are in http://github.com/gnss-ro/aws-opendata/tree/master/utilities.

 ### Questions?
 Comments?